The Elements of Academic Reading and Writing Series

 This workshop series consists of six 120-minute workshops that lead you through the writing process, from understanding the assignment to editing and revising your paper.

 All times are based on Toronto time, ET.
-Sessions start on February 2 and run until March 18.
+Sessions start on Monday, January 24, 2022 and run until Friday, March 11, 2022.
+Note that no sessions will run on Reading Week (February 21-25).

 What Will You Learn?